salman-eng1/Free-Marketplace/README.md

 - **Token Inclusion**: Every request from the API Gateway includes a token for security and identification.
 - **Error Handling**:
   - Client errors are routed back to the API Gateway.
-  - Other errors are logged and monitored using the Elastic Cloud logging system.
+  - Other errors are logged and monitored using Elastic Cloud and Prometheus.

 ![Project Architecture Diagram](images/project_architecture.png)